bulgr0z/clevershoot/README.md

 # Clevershoot

+#### version 0.0

 ## About
 Clevershoot is a small app designed to help photography professionals keeping track of what's been done over a large amount of images.
+Clevershoot is based upon the wonderful [Sailsjs](https://github.com/balderdashy/sails/) framework.

 Create an account, add a shooting and the corresponding jobs (ex: "Photography", "Photoshop", "Storage") and invite some coworkers to work on the tasks you gave them.